tscaram/jump-game/README.md

 All of the code for this game was written in C# in Visual Studio.

 Creators:
-Tyler Scaramastro
-Mason Rocha
-Henry Abrams
+Tyler Scaramastro, Mason Rocha, Henry Abrams

 Houston High School Programming Club, 2018